dfprismarine/dfprismarine.github.io/README.md

 new Location(*x, *y, *z, *pitch, *yaw)
   ```

   Locations are relevant to plot location.
-Meaning (0, 0) is the (center?) of your plot.
+Meaning (0, 0) is the corner of your plot.

   Example: